 Ardant du Picq, Charles Jean Jacques Joseph (1821-1870).
 French Army officer and military theorist of the mid-nineteenth century whose writings, as they were later interpreted by other theorists, had a great effect on French military theory and doctrine.

-Aristotle (384 BC-322 BC ).
+Aristotle (384 BC-322 BC).
 Greek philosopher and polymath, a student of Plato and teacher of Alexander the Great.
 His writings cover many subjects, including physics, metaphysics, poetry, theater, music, logic, rhetoric, linguistics, politics, government, ethics, biology, and zoology.
 Together with Plato and Socrates (Plato’s teacher), Aristotle is one of the most important founding figures in Western philosophy.
 A prodigious researcher and writer, Aristotle left a great body of work, perhaps numbering as many as two-hundred treatises, from which approximately thirty-one survive.
 His extant writings span a wide range of disciplines, from logic, metaphysics and philosophy of mind, through ethics, political theory, aesthetics and rhetoric, and into such primarily non-philosophical fields as empirical biology, where he excelled at detailed plant and animal observation and taxonomy.

 Ash, Mary Kay (1918-2001).
-U.S. businesswoman and founder of Mary Kay Cosmetics, Inc. At the time of her death, Mary Kay Cosmetics had over eight hundred thousand representatives in thirty-seven countries, with total annual retail sales over $2 billion.
+American businesswoman and founder of Mary Kay Cosmetics, Inc. At the time of her death, Mary Kay Cosmetics had over eight hundred thousand representatives in thirty-seven countries, with total annual retail sales over $2 billion.
 She authored three books, all of which became bestsellers.

 Ashe, Arthur (1943-1953).
-U.S. professional tennis player.
+American professional tennis player.
 During his career, he won three Grand Slam titles and achieved a World No. 1 ranking.
 An Africa- American, Ashe was the first black player ever selected to the United States Davis Cup team and the only black man to ever win the singles title at Wimbledon, the U.S. Open, and the Australian Open.
 He is also remembered for his efforts to further social causes.
 He contracted HIV during blood transfusions he received during his second heart surgery, which ultimately led to his death.
 In the last year of his life, Ashe did much to call attention to AIDS sufferers worldwide.

 Ashford, Jan.
 Current CEO of Communication Rights Australia, which helps people with communication difficulties access their rights through information and advocacy.
 Ashford, who has worked in the disability sector for more than twenty-five years, has been a strong advocate for the rights of people who have little or no speech.
 She has a background in social work, family counseling, and quality management, and has authored many publications in this area.